Topics covered in this article include:

 Find the measurement device for which you want to set up calibration factors and click the Edit Calibration button next to it.

-If no active calibrations exist for the device click the Add Machine Calibration button to set up a Machine Calibration.
+If no active calibrations exist for the device click the Update Machine Calibration button to set up a Machine Calibration.

 To add calibration factors for the same measurement device but a different machine repeat the process above selecting a different Site and Machine combination.